THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 You cannot stop taking antidepressants from one day to another.
 It needs to be done gradually with the help of the doctor.

-So on your first appointment, make a goal about when you will stop taking the medication with your doctor.
+So on your first appointment, make a goal about when you will stop taking medical treatment with your doctor.
 Set an actual day and make an appointment for that day before leaving the building.

 I had a set goal of 6 months but it will probably be longer because I still need more time to fully find my work-blog-gym-life balance, but it’s okay.